1. Home

 For example johnsmith+xyz@gmail.com

-You will still receive this email in your inbox, but for all intents and purposes, this will be treated as a unique email by other systems.
+You will still receive this email in your inbox, but for all intents and purposes, this will be treated as a unique email by ThriveCart and other systems.
 Perfect when testing as a ‘new customer’.

 Viewing test orders